FactoryXCode/MfPack/README.md

 This sample demonstrates how to build an audio mixer, effects and how to implement IceCast/Caddy for internet broadcasting.
 The Mixer is fully adjustable for audio endpoint assignments, mixer decks and loopback decks.
-All WASAPI code comes together in this sample.
+All WASAPI sample code comes together in this sample.

-*Notes:*
+*Note:*
  You have to know the principles of WASAPI, MFT's and audio manipulation.
- This sample is very large and not suitable for beginners!
+ This sample is large and not suitable for beginners!
  Before using this sample make sure, you have all needed components installed (see instructions).

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/RDJ_Interface_s.png)